 1-5 Needham Road

-Following the success at Flow, the exhibition was invited to be shown at Devon Guild of Craftsmen galleries from January to March 2016.
+Following the success at Flow, the exhibition was subsequently shown at Devon Guild of Craftsmen galleries (now MAKE Southwest) from January to March 2016.
 Read more.

 All photographs by Beth Evans, styling by Sania Pell.